jimmysjunfors/wordpress-network-superadminblock/README.md

 Make sure to add at least one Super Admin username to the array, or network admin will be inaccessible.

+Please note that these blocks apply to all users, so if your regular site admins have access to plugin or theme management, make sure to not block it here, because then these blocks should not apply to the "super site users" either.

 Add your own specific filters to block, if you have something a regular site admin user should not have access to.

 If this plugin is not added to mu-plugins folder, make sure to not remove plugins block ;)